AuroraÕs Tale

 Aurora dove into action.
 Flinging her arms out before her, she dropped a couple thousand meters and ignoring the g forces, accelerated hard.

-The Arions didnÕt react until she was only 60 kilometers away and she cursed herself for her speed; first one, then two, a dozen and finally all of the Ôwarriors dropped their camouflage and flashed momentarily silver as their shields raised.
+The Aureans didnÕt react until she was only 60 kilometers away and she cursed herself for her speed; first one, then two, a dozen and finally all of the Ôwarriors dropped their camouflage and flashed momentarily silver as their shields raised.

 Even as they tried to defend themselves, their cannons were traversing and the trucks and APCÕs were screaming to get out of her way.
 Not one of the main guns was even halfway round before sheÕd ripped through the first Ôwarrior.

 AuroraÕs decision to attack from the rear was a double blind.
-Not only would it stop the Arions form firing on her – feeble as their shells were – but more importantly it meant that they would be looking in entirely the wrong direction when Ot‡vio attacked.
+Not only would it stop the Aureans form firing on her – feeble as their shells were – but more importantly it meant that they would be looking in entirely the wrong direction when Ot‡vio attacked.

 Swerving around while in the middle of the column, she extended her arms and virtual cut a warrior in half before rising briefly to get a view of the column.
-She swung and dropped low again, almost scraping the short dry grass on the plains then reversing herself hard, long legs scything through root and soil to stop herself directly beneath an Arion Ôwarrior.
+She swung and dropped low again, almost scraping the short dry grass on the plains then reversing herself hard, long legs scything through root and soil to stop herself directly beneath an Aurean Ôwarrior.

 Almost without resistance her diamantine fingers penetrated its shield bubble and buried themselves in the hardened armour.
 Half buried in the ground she flew up, hefting the multi-ton tank into the air before hurling it back down again.